related by the Dold-Kan correspondence

 There are two powerful theorems that characterize combinatorial model categories in terms of data that is often easier to handle:

-Jeff Smith’s theorem characterizes combinatorial model categories just in terms of weak equivalences and generating cofibrations, hence using ony two third of the input data explicitly required.
+Jeff Smith’s theorem characterizes combinatorial model categories just in terms of weak equivalences and generating cofibrations, hence using only two third of the input data explicitly required.
 This greatly facilitates identifying combinatorial model category structures.
 For instance it helps to show that the left Bousfield localization of certain combinatorial model categories is again a combinatorial model category.

-Dan Dugger’s theorem shows that combinatorial simplicial model categories are, up to Quillen equivalence, precisely those model categories that have a presentation in that they are Bousfield localizations of global model structures on simplicial presheaves.
+Dan Dugger’s theorem shows that combinatorial model categories are, up to Quillen equivalence, precisely those model categories that have a presentation in that they are Bousfield localizations of global model structures on simplicial presheaves.
 This was used by Jacob Lurie to show that simplicial combinatorial model categories are precisely the models for locally presentable (∞,1)-categories.

 A central theorem about combinatorial model categories is Jeff Smith’s theorem which establishes the existence of combinatorial model category structures from a small amount of input data.